 But before we get to that it’s sanding and polishing time.
-I sped up my standard polishing process and only go up to a 400 grit wet sanding before letting the polishing wheel do the rest.
+I sped up my standard polishing process and only went up to a 400 grit wet sanding before letting the polishing wheel do the rest.
 There’s no difference in the end result.

-Since the brakes are not one smooth surface I used a dremel to remove lines left by the aluminium cast.
+Since the brakes are not one smooth surface I used a dremel to remove lines left by the aluminum cast.
 These are places behind which sandpaper has a hard time reaching, which means paint stays in place otherwise.